 So what does more than 35 years of development bring you?
 BRL-CAD is made up of more than 400 different constituent tools and applications spread across more than a million lines of source code.
 Not all parts are under the same license, with licenses ranging from BSD to LGPL to simple public domain; the COPYING file within the project's source code on SourceForge has more details.

 FreeCAD is a parametric open source CAD program that was created to be able to design "real-life objects of any size," and although it's clear that many of the showcased examples created by users are smaller objects, there's no specific reason it couldn't be used for architectural applications as well.
-FreeCAD is written in Python, and if you're a Python coder you'll want to take advantage of the ability to extend and automate FreeCAD using its Python interface.
+FreeCAD is written primarily in C++, and if you're a Python coder you'll want to take advantage of the ability to extend and automate FreeCAD using its Python interface.